March 11, 2009

-1 in 5 women don’t know what their pelvic muscles are for and 23% don’t know where they are.
+Pelvic floor exercises while pregnant are very important.
+Surprisingly, 1 in 5 women don’t know what they are for and 23% don’t know where they are.

 The pelvic floor is a large hammock of muscles stretching from side to side across the floor of the pelvis in both men and women.
 It is an important muscle for women of all ages and can help women during the birth process and afterwards.